-* A limited number of need-based scholarships are also available.
-Applications will be evaluted according to a student's financial need and an essay describing the possible significance of this experience to their academic and professional development.
+* A limited number of $500-$1,500 need-based scholarships are also available.
+Applications will be evaluated according to a student's financial need and an essay describing the possible significance of this experience to their academic and professional development.
 2014 Deadlines are posted on the 2014 Travel Grant Application.

 Admission Requirement: 2.5 GPA or higher

-The Africana Studies program proposes a four-week summer study abroad program around the theme of "Economic Development, History, and Culture in Ghana" in partnership with Ashesi University in Accra, Ghana offers students who may not have opportunities to travel abroad (students of color, working class students, first generation college students) access to, as well as support and preparation for overseas travel and education.
+The Africana Studies Program offers a four-week “Lehigh in Ghana” summer study abroad program around the theme of "Economic Development, History and Cultures of Ghana."
+This program in partnership with Ashesi University (AU) in Accra, Ghana offers students who may not have opportunities to travel abroad access to, as well as support and preparation for overseas travel and education.
 The course provides an overview of Ghana’s history and cultures.
 The central objective of the cultural immersion program is for the participants to gain broad knowledge of diverse Ghanaian cultures.
 The other goal is to enable students to understand the impact of the Trans-Atlantic Slave Trade and colonialism in the development and under-development in Ghanaian societies.
-Students will learn through cultural immersion, including tours, university campus visits, and experiencing African Diasporic and Africana Studies-related sites such as originating points of the transatlantic slave trade along the coast of Ghana as well as the W.E.B.
+Students will learn through cultural immersion, including tours, university campus visits and experiencing African Diaspora, Pan-Africanism and Africana Studies-related sites.
+These sites include originating points of the transatlantic slave trade along the coast of Ghana as well as the W.E.B.
 Du Bois Center in Accra.
-Professor Essien will offer one 3-credit course, A History of the Culture and Development in Ghana (AAS/History).
-This course will be taught by Professor Essien (LU), with units and lectures provided by Stephen Armah (AU).
-Besides the faculty from LU and AU, other Ghanaian professors and professinals from diverse backgrounds/disciplines and with a great deal of expertise will lead various discussions and activities in the program in order to provide students with a broad overview covering a wide range of thought-provoking themes and subjects relating to the history and cultures of Ghana.
+Professor Essien will offer pre-trip mandatory orientation classes/meetings covering the history and culture of Ghana.
+In Ghana, Professor Stephen Ramah (AU) will offer lectures on economic development while other Ghanaian professors and professionals from diverse backgrounds/disciplines with a great deal of expertise will lead various discussions and activities in the program.
+This will provide students with a broad overview covering a wide range of thought-provoking themes and subjects relating to the history and cultures of Ghana.

 TRAVEL & ACCOMODATIONS

-The main residential site of the program is a hotel near the campus of the University of Ghana in Accra.
-Accra is the capital city of Ghana and the most diverse area in the country (located in the Greater Accra Region).
+The main residential site of the program is a comfortable hotel near the campus of the University of Ghana in Accra.
+Accra is the capital city of Ghana and the most diverse area in the country (located in the Greater Accra Region in the south).
 Greater Accra is the second most populated region, after the Ashanti Region, accounting for 15.4% of Ghana's total population.
-Students will spend part of their course time at Ashesi University, a private university located in the hills of Berekuso (about 40 minutes drive from Accra International Airport); and on the campus of the University of Ghana, Legon, Accra, one of the major public universities in Ghana.
+Students will spend part of their course time at Ashesi University, a prestigious private university located in the hills of Berceuse (about a 40-minute drive from Accra International Airport); and on the campus of the University of Ghana, Legon, Accra, one of the major public universities in Ghana.
 These selected locations are close to the airport, the main shopping mall, restaurants (that serve affordable American dishes) and major highways that connect Accra and other sites of interest like the Tema Industrial Area/Harbor, the Aburi Mountains and other coastal areas.
+A comfortable minibus will be provided for group transportation between sites of learning and residence.

 Other program sites that we will visit as a part of this program include the Royal Palace of the Asantehene - King of the Ashanti Kingdom in Kumasi, sites for various slave-related monuments and memories including Cape Coast and Elmina (a walk through the slave forts and castles where captured Africans were held) and the Kakum National Park-Ecotourism destination near Elmina, all of which offer opportunities for experiential learning and cultural immersion in Ghana.
-Visiting these sites will consist of a 2-3 day visit.
-Students will spend the nights in hotels.
-In all of these locations, students will enjoy Ghanaian cuisine, visit historical sites and travel to a number of towns and villages to immerse themselves in Ghanaian societies and cultures.
-A confortable minibus will be provided for group transportation between sites of learning and residence.
+Visiting these sites will consist of a 1-3 day visit.
+Students will spend the nights in comfortable hotels.
+In all of these locations, students will enjoy Ghanaian cuisine and travel to a number of towns and villages to immerse themselves in Ghanaian societies and cultures.

-AAS/History.
-A History of Culture and Development in Ghana (3 credits, HU) TBA.
+AAS/History 198.
+Economic Development in Ghana - (3 credits, HU)